-Recommendation: Use fresh or frozen alternatives and avoid canned foods altogether.
-Examine your canned goods and only use those that are labeled as “BPA Free.”
-Consult with grocery store employees to ensure the canned goods you’re purchasing are free of BPA.
+The Rx: Use fresh or frozen alternatives and avoid canned foods altogether.
+Examine your canned goods and only use those that are labeled as "BPA Free."
+Consult with grocery store employees to ensure the canned goods you're purchasing are free of BPA.

 Your Shower Curtain Could Make You Sick

-PVC shower curtains and liners are popular because they’re waterproof and inexpensive.
+PVC shower curtains and liners are popular because they're waterproof and inexpensive.
 However, results from a study conducted by the Center for Health, Environment & Justice (CHEJ) found that these liners may contain harmful chemicals, including volatile organic compounds (VOCs), phthalates and organotins.
 Shower curtains and liners can release these chemicals into the air.
-Consistent exposure to these airborne toxins can cause negative health effects, including:
+Consistent exposure to these airborne toxins can cause negative health effects.

-Recommendation: Before purchasing a shower curtain, check the label and ensure it was not made with PVC.
+The Rx: Before purchasing a shower curtain, check the label and ensure it was not made with PVC.
 If the shower curtain label does not include a list of materials used in its construction, avoid buying it.
-Look for shower curtains that are labeled as “PVC free” and consider replacing your old curtain or liner if you suspect it was made with PVC.
+Look for shower curtains that are labeled as "PVC free" and consider replacing your old curtain or liner if you suspect it was made with PVC.

 Your Cat's Fur Can Make it Hard for You to Breathe

 If you have an indoor cat, your home is riddled with pet dander, microscopic flecks of skin shed by animals with feathers or fur.
 Even short-haired or hairless cats carry dander, which can easily become airborne and stay suspended in the air, since each particle is lightweight and tiny.
 They can also easily stick to furniture and other household items.
 If you have the slightest allergies related to pets, excessive pet dander can make your symptoms worse.
-You may experience:

-Recommendation: Sorry Garfield!
+The Rx: Sorry Garfield!
 The best way to eliminate pet dander is to remove your cat from the home.
 After removal, clean the home thoroughly, including couches and bedding.
 If you cannot remove the cat from the home, keep the animal out of the bedrooms of any household members who experience these symptoms.
 Keep your cat brushed and clean and vacuum the home frequently.

 Your Bar Supplies Might Lead to "Overpouring"